 2) Click the Messenger icon on the toolbar at the top.

 3) Click Options (three dots) Message Requests next to New Message in the sidebar.

 4) Now click the See Spam to browse a full history of messages from people who aren’t connected to you on Facebook, but who Facebook thinks you might know.

 Keep in mind that Message Requests are not available on the mobile Facebook app.
 That’s because Facebook has disabled messaging features on its mobile client, nudging users to download Messenger instead.

-Filtered Requests uses Facebook’s spam detection algorithm.
+Message Requests uses Facebook’s spam detection algorithm.

 “You’ll get messages in your inbox from people who you’re friends with on Facebook,” explains the company.
 “If you get a message from someone who we think you might know, you’ll get a message request.
 Spam messages are filtered out of your requests.”

 Like many spam detection systems, it’s far from perfect.
 If the algorithm wrongly classes a Message Request as spam, it will be buried in the Filtered Requests section where it’s likely to end up unseen.

 Having said that, we’re asking you to please help us spread the word and let your friends and support folks know about the existence of Filtered Requests.